My Top 7 Favorite Vegetables and Berries

 Kiari Lettuce

-This lettuce has been a real eye-catcher in my garden this year.
-It is simply put a really pretty lettuce variety, called Kiari which I sowed a few times this year.
+This lettuce is a real eye-catcher in the garden.
+It is simply put a really pretty lettuce variety, called Kiari which I like sowing several times during the season.
 The leaves are many-colored and I especially like serving the lettuce in larger pieces so that I can enjoy all the colors at once.
 Kiari has a strong lettuce flavor (which I like) and tastes absolutely delicious with a simple lemon-infused olive oil on top.
 Definitely one of my favorite vegetables!

 Read more: Growing Lettuce from Seed in Pots